fellesverkstedet/fabricatable-machines/highway-mobile-large-format-cnc/README.md

 ## Roadmap, deadlines and Milestones

-- [x] Fully disassemble Humphrey.
+- [x] Fully disassemble Hobo.
 September 2019
 - [ ] Build Highway MK I. June 2020
 - [ ] Build Highway MK II.
 Next Nordic Fab Labs meeting?

 ## Disassembling Hobo (Highway MK 0)

 While Hobo was a great proof of concept of Highway, I need to dissasemble it to get the electronics and mechanical parts.
 It is too heavy, too tall and un-aerodynamic to be permanently assembled in a vehicle.
+I keep Hobo frame in my boxroom for historical/sentimental reasons.

 ### Spindle